beshu-tech/readonlyrest-docs/elasticsearch.md

   ...
 ```

+**⚠️IMPORTANT**: notice the single quotes inside the double quoted expression.
+This is the same syntax used for [Java's SimpleDateFormat](https://docs.oracle.com/javase/8/docs/api/java/text/SimpleDateFormat.html).

 ## Custom audit log serializer

 You can write your own custom audit log serializer class, add it to the ROR plugin class path and configure it through the YAML settings.